dwavesystems/dwave-ocean-sdk/docs/overview/formulation.rst

 Ocean supports various models to express your problem as an objective function and submit to samplers for solution:

-* :ref:`bqm_sdk` are unconstrained and have binary variables
+* :ref:`bqm_sdk` are unconstrained and have binary variables.

   BQMs are typically used for applications that optimize over decisions that could either be true (or yes) or false (no); for example, should an antenna transmit, or did a network node experience failure?

-  Constraints for this model are typically represented by :ref:`penalty models <penalty_sdk>`.
+  Constraints for this model are typically represented by adding :ref:`penalty models <penalty_sdk>` to the objective.

-* :ref:`cqm_sdk` can be constrained and have integer and binary variables
+* :ref:`cqm_sdk` can be constrained and have integer and binary variables.

-  CQMs are typically used for applications that optimize problems that might include both integer and binary variables and one or more constraints.
+  CQMs are typically used for applications that optimize problems that might include integer and/or binary variables and one or more constraints.

   Constraints for this model are represented natively.

-* :ref:`dqm_sdk` are unconstrained and have discrete variables
+* :ref:`dqm_sdk` are unconstrained and have discrete variables.

   DQMs are typically used for applications that optimize over several distinct options; for example, which shift should employee X work, or should the state on a map be colored red, blue, green or yellow?

-  Constraints for this model are typically represented by :ref:`penalty models <penalty_sdk>`.
+  Constraints for this model are typically represented by adding :ref:`penalty models <penalty_sdk>` to the objective.

 .. note:: Ocean also provides support for
    :ref:`higher order models <oceandocs:higher_order>`, which are typically